open-watcom/owp4v1copy/bld/src/win32/videomp/readme.txt

  Supported Windows Versions

- The miniport supports all Windows NT versions from 3.1 to 5.1 (Windows 2003).
-Windows XP and above ships with a VGA/VESA driver which provides similar functionality, but blocks power management.
+ The miniport supports all Windows NT x86 versions from the original NT 3.1 up to 6.2 (Windows 7).
+Windows XP and above ships with a VGA/VESA driver which provides similar functionality, but blocks power management (hibernation).

  Installation